brianberns/Cfrm/Readme.md

 After minimizing regret, the resulting strategy profile can be saved to disk via its `Save` method.
 In order to play a game with a saved profile, first load it from disk using the static `StrategyProfile.Load` method.
 To play a mixed strategy (e.g. in poker), call the `Sample` method with a key that corresponds to the state of the game from the current player's point of view.
 To play a pure strategy, call the `Best` method, which always chooses the action with the highest probability in a given situation.

 ## F# support
-Cfrm is written in F# and supports F# clients
+Cfrm is written in F# and supports F# implementations smoothly.
+The important differences from working in C# are:
+* When inheriting from `GameState` , you can override `TerminalValuesOpt` instead of `TerminalValues` in order to avoid returning n

 ## Example